milla56/Lubomila-s-Password-Generator/README.md

 ![TEST 1](./screenshot/test1.gif)
-This example shows how the code works when all of the five options are selected.
+This example shows how the code works when all five options are selected.

 ![TEST 2](./screenshot/test2.gif)
 This example shows how the code works if one of the options is not selected.

 ![TEST 3](./screenshot/test3.gif)
-This example shows what message is displayed when none of the option is selected.
+This example shows what message is displayed when none of the options is selected.

 ## Credits